Zaman Shah Durrani: Zaman Shah retakes Herat

 Zaman Shah, seeing Mahmud Shah as a future threat if the Persians had ever invaded again, had decided to try and retake Herat and strip Mahmud of his administrative titles.
-Zaman Shah had met Mahmud Shah at a battle near Girishk.
-Zaman Shah defeated Mahmud Shah and this allowed Zaman Shah to besiege Herat.
+Zaman Shah had met Mahmud at a battle near Girishk.
+He defeated Mahmud Shah and this allowed him to besiege Herat.
 The city however, held out.
 Eventually, Mahmud Shah's mother had broken a deal between the two brothers.
 The terms of which would be Zaman Shah being recognized as King of the Durrani Empire in exchange for keeping his governorship of Herat.
 However, nobody had seemed to give notice to Kamran Mirza, Son of Mahmud Shah.
-Kamran Shah, with the army of the city, noticing Zaman Shah leaving back to Helmand, Kamran Shah had led his armies in pursuit, and once Kamran had left, Qilij Khan, the governor of Herat in place for Kamran while he was on his campaign had led a rebellion and opened the gates to Zaman Shah.
+Kamran Shah, with the army of the city, noticing Zaman Shah leaving back to Helmand, led his armies in pursuit.
+Once Kamran had left, Qilij Khan, the governor of Herat in place for Kamran, while he was on his campaign had led a rebellion and opened the gates to Zaman Shah.
 Mahmud Shah and Kamran had then fled to Tehran in Persia.

-Second and Third March to Punjab
+Second and Third march to Punjab

 With the Khorasan Province situation having blown over, Zaman Shah had returned to Peshawar to invade Punjab again, he advanced as far as Lahore and had planned to further invade into India.
-Zaman Shah had then heard the news that Mahmud Shah Durrani was in revolt and was planning to march on Kandahar once again.
-Zaman Shah, annoyed, and having enough of these constant issues had brought over one of Mahmud Shah Durrani's chief generals, occupied Herat, and forced him to flee to Persia.
+Zaman Shah had then heard the news that Mahmud Shah was in revolt and was planning to march on Kandahar once again.
+Zaman Shah, annoyed, and having enough of these constant issues had brought over one of Mahmud Shah's chief generals, occupied Herat, and forced him to flee to Persia.

-Having now dealt with Mahmud Shah Durrani, Zaman Shah had resumed his plans for invading Punjab and India, he led his armies to Peshawar and had advanced as far as Lahore once again, before he was recalled by his intelligence, that the Persians, under Fath-Ali Shah Qajar, were threatening Khorasan Province once again, this had forced Zaman Shah to withdraw to Peshawar and then Herat.
+Having now dealt with Mahmud Shah, Zaman Shah had resumed his plans for invading Punjab and India, he led his armies to Peshawar and had advanced as far as Lahore once again, before he was recalled by his intelligence, that the Persians, under Fath-Ali Shah Qajar, were threatening Khorasan Province once again, this had forced Zaman Shah to withdraw to Peshawar and then Herat.
 The action that had prompted the Qajars to threaten the Durranis was provocated by the British East India Company, where the East India company had heard of Zaman Shah's attempts to repeat his fathers success in Hindustan.
 However, despite the Persian invasion, its attempted were foiled as Fath-Ali Shah Qajar had advanced as far as Sabzwar, and then withdrew.
 Though the invasion had failed, it had distracted Zaman Shah and forced him to hole in Kandahar for the winter.
 According to historian Hari Gupta, Zaman Shah's costly failed campaigns against the Sikhs, specifically failure to reach Delhi, led him to lose his crown as well as his eyes.